r4ai/tinnitus-reducer-acrn/README.md

   <img src=".github/imgs/app_image.png" width=70% />
 </p>

+## How to install

+You can download the app installer from [Releases](https://github.com/r4ai/tinnitus-reducer-acrn/releases/latest) page.
+The app is available for Windows, macOS and Linux.

+For linux, because I don't have a linux machine, I can't test the app.
+If you have any problem, please let me know by opening an issue.
+Even for other OS, please let me know if you have any problem.

+There are no mobile apps yet, but I am planning to make one.

 ## Caution

 - I am not a doctor.
 I am not responsible for any worsening of symptoms by using this application.